How Victoria Beckham Inspired Her Husband's First Beauty Line

 Advertisement

-You can get your hands on the House 99 products exclusively at Ulta Beauty and to retailers in 19 other countries on March 4.
+You can get your hands on House 99 products exclusively at Harvey Nichols on 1st February 2018.
+The collection will be rolling out to other British retailers from 1st March.

 Advertisement